Few-Shot Learning with Class Imbalance: More Details and Ablation Studies

-We run additional experiments with different backbone models.
-In Tables~\ref{tab backbones_fsl_ret_acc} and \ref{tab backbones_fsl_ret_acc_ros}, we show the random 1-9 shot 5-way performance on Conv6, ResNet10, and ResNet34.
-We can observe that for many of the methods, ROS still benefits the models.
-However, the reader should exercise caution since we used the same hyper-parameterization as for the four-layered CNN.
-We did not perform any hyperparameter fine-tuning on these backbones; the results would likely be higher if we allowed for longer meta-training.
+Tables~\ref{tab backbones_fsl_ret_acc} show the per-model break down of Figure~\ref{fig fsl_backbone}.
+The tabular results show random 1-9 shot 5-way performance on Conv6, ResNet10, and ResNet34.
+We can observe that ROS brings some benefits to most models (up to $+3\%$ gain on average).
+Note that we used the same hyperparameters of the four-layered CNN; additional gains could be obtained with an ad-hoc hyperparameter search for the larger backbones.